 If you plan on serving alcohol, ensure to get the necessary permits to do so, as well as maybe consider purchasing wedding insurance.

-Same as if you have vendors like the DJ, the decor, lighting, kitchen; basically any vendor that will need to plugin for power to execute, means you will have to consider and probably purchase extra power sources to support these.
+Same as if you have vendors like the DJ, the wedding decor, lighting, kitchen; basically any vendor that will need to plugin for power to execute, means you will have to consider and probably purchase extra power sources to support these.

 Depending on the neighborhood you are in, talk to your local representative and discuss other clearances and/or permits you will need to get married at home successfully.